Athul64/food-and-nutrition/README.md

 # Food and Nutrition Data Management API

 This project is a RESTful API developed using Express.js, MongoDB, HTML, CSS, and JavaScript to manage food and nutrition data.
-The API allows users to perform CRUD operations (Create, Read, Update, Delete) on food items, making it easy to manage detailed nutritional information and related attributes.
+The API allows users to perform CRUD operations (Create, Read, Update, Delete) on food items, making managing detailed nutritional information and related attributes easy.

 # Features: